aaron-grau/curic/javascript/projects/mail/README.md

 changes, your browser will not make a new request.

 Your browser will simply trigger a `hashchange` event.
-We will add an event listener for this event, and then change the DOM according to what the hash was changed to.
+We will add an event listener for this event, and then update the DOM based on what the hash was changed to.

-This scheme will allow to programatically change routes and react to the changes without trigger a redirect.
+This scheme will allow us to programatically change routes and react to the changes without trigger a redirect.

 ### Triggering Route Changes